 401 11th Ave.
 S., Nashville, TN 37203 • (615) 262-6000

 Since the Thompson’s opening last fall, it has been the talk of the town.
 Located in the heart of The Gulch, this 12-story, 224-room hotel offers more than just a place to catch a few hours of sleep.
 With a rooftop bar and restaurant (L.A.
-Jackson), a first-floor seafood restaurant (Marsh House) and coffee shop with a pastry counter and sandwiches (Killebrew), there are dining and drinking options aplenty.
-The rooms themselves are just as expertly designed as the rest of the hotel, with creative tile and woodwork and breathtaking views making each room one-of-a-kind.
+Jackson), a first-floor seafood restaurant (Marsh House) and coffee shop with a pastry counter and sandwiches (Killebrew), there are plenty of dining and drinking options.
+The rooms are just as expertly designed as the rest of the hotel, with creative tile and woodwork and breathtaking views making each a one-of-a-kind.
 The hotel offers six types of rooms, including the penthouse with floor-to-ceiling windows on three sides, a dining room table, custom bar, 400-thread-count linens and more.

 SoBro Guest House | Opened: September 2016

 310 Peabody St., Nashville, TN 37210 • (615) 965-4545

 If you want the comforts of home while you’re away, the SoBro Guest House offers just that.
 With a full kitchen, grocery services (groceries delivered right to your door), king bed, living room and full bathroom, each of the 24 suites will make you feel right at home.
 The virtual front desk alleviates the hassle of traditional check in, but thanks to your cell phone, you can reach the staff at any time.
 Find this home away from home just three blocks from Broadway.

 807 Clark Place, Nashville, TN 37203 • (615) 248-2800